 Wine Making and Notes: This bottling allows us to accomplish two things that are very important to us as a winery.
-The first thing is that it allows us to be incredibly detailed about the barrels we select for our vineyard designated wines, so they true expressions of the site on a year in and year out basis.
+The first thing is that it allows us to be incredibly detailed about the barrels we select for our vineyard designated wines, so they stay true to the expressions of the site on a year in and year out basis.
 The Willamette Valley Pinot Noir bottling "Reserve" is almost entirely made up of barrels that simply were not included in a more prestigious bottling, which allows us to choose from larger sections of our diverse vineyards.
-Secondly, it allows us to create a blended wine that has a degree of consistency to it each vintage that is of incredibly high-quality and will retail for under \$30.
+Secondly, it allows us to create a blended wine that has a degree of consistency to it each vintage that is of incredibly high-quality and retails for under \$30.

 In short, this wine is a smoking deal!
-The 2017 Willamette Valley Reserve was rated as the #39 wine by The Wine Spectator and 93pts because of its unusual combination of quality, price and availability.
+The 2017 Willamette Valley Reserve was rated as the #39 wine by The Wine Spectator and 93pts because of its unusual combination of quality, price, and availability.

 This bottling comes from terrific sources.
-The 2018 has a make-up of slightly over 40% comes from our Estate Vineyard from which we bottled 6 individual single vineyard/block bottlings in 2018.
-The next 3 highest sources of wine come from Freedom Hill Vineyard (one of the most famous vineyards in Oregon), Durant Vineyard (from which we bottle 2 Pinot Noirs from vines ranging from 19-46 years in vine age) and a vineyard so famous that the winery that owns it won't let us put the name of the vineyard on the vineyard designated bottling of it that we do let alone tell you it is one of the mainstays in our least expensive wine!
+The 2019 has a make-up of unique pedigree for a wine at its pricing.
+Slightly over 33% comes from our Estate Vineyard from which we bottled 4 individual single vineyard/block bottlings in 2019.
+Other sources of significance are Freedom Hill Vineyard which is one of the most famous (and deservedly so) sites in the state, Corrine (formerly Olenik) Vineyard which we have bottled single vineyard Pinots from since 2009, Wind Ridge Vineyard which is an older Ribbon Ridge AVA site, Anderson Family Vineyard which is new to us but is a 30 year-old organically farmed site in the Dundee Hills (we are making a vineyard designated Pinot from it in 2019 as well) and a vineyard so famous that the winery that owns it, won't let us put the name of the vineyard on the vineyard designated bottling we make, let alone tell you it is one of the mainstays in our least expensive wine!
 You get the picture.
+This isn't throw away stuff mixed together and then hope for the best.
+This is an intentional wine filled with basically declassified single vineyard quality wine in it.